flond7/canalette-frontend/README.md

 - add an .htaccess file to the dist folder (search on github, canalette-frontend for a template)

 # on the server
-- copy the dist folder in /var/www/html/ and check the permissions

-- change permissions to amministratore
+- copy the dist folder in /var/www/html/ and check the permissions and eventually change permissions to amministratore
   sudo chown -R root:root /var/www/html/NAME-OF-THE-APP

-# test frontend
-- PROBLEM: doesn't find runtime.js or other files, check if base is correct in index.html

-# server config
 - in /etc/apache2/apache2.conf add
   <Directory "/var/www/html/name-of-the-app">
     Options Indexes FollowSymLinks
     AllowOverride All
     Require all granted
   </Directory>

+# test frontend
+- PROBLEM: doesn't find runtime.js or other files, check if base is correct in index.html

 ## ANGULAR COMMANDS